🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 Better:

-đź“„ Product Description / A+ Content: Answer Questions Directly
+đź“„ Product Description / A+ Content

-Write like this:
+Write like a buyer thinks:

 • “Is this safe for sensitive skin?”

-• “Will this fit in a gym bag?”
+• “Will this fit in my bag?”

 • “Can I use this daily?”

-👉 Then answer them inside your content.
+👉 Then answer directly.

-âť“ Q&A Section: Your Most Underrated Weapon
+âť“ Q&A Section: Your Hidden Advantage

-RUFUS reads it heavily.
+RUFUS heavily reads this.

-• Add 6–10 questions
+Add 6–10 questions:

 Example: